-5.1 Volunteer studies
+5.1 Volunteer Studies

 The first set of studies we conducted (the volunteer studies) focused on how training strategies differed between users for a fixed training task, and on how a user's prior training experience affected their choice of strategy.
 As such, the learning agent in these studies was represented as a drawing of a dog, and the approaching object as a rat.
 In both the first and second studies, each training session used a different learning algorithm (in random order).
-The two volunteer studies also evaluated the SABL and I-SABL learning algorithms developed as part of this work, comparing them against two RL-based algorithms, $M{-0}$ and $M{+0}$ (discussed in Sect.
-7).
-Specifically, $M{-0}$ , $M{+0}$ , and the SABL algorithm, were evaluated in one study, while the SABL and I-SABL algorithms were evaluated in a second study.
+The two volunteer studies also evaluated the SABL and I-SABL learning algorithms developed as part of this work, comparing them against two RL-based algorithms, M{-0} and M{+0} (discussed in Section 7).
+Specifically, M{-0} , M{+0} , and the SABL algorithm, were evaluated in one study, while the SABL and I-SABL algorithms were evaluated in a second study.

 Participants for the two volunteer studies (which we will refer to as volunteer study 1 and volunteer study 2, respectively) were recruited from three different sources: (1) a senior-level game design class at North Carolina State University (credit was offered for participation), (2) the North Carolina State University computer science departmental mailing list, and (3) two Internet communities focused on dog training (a Facebook group about positive-reinforcement training and a Japanese dog forum).
-Although the recruiting sources were the same for both volunteer studies, the distribution from each source was different since recruitment was performed at different times.
+Although the recruiting sources were the same for both volunteer studies, the distri-